Hyperhidrosis

 Diagnosing Hyperhidrosis

-A consultation with Dr. Patel is essential for properly diagnosing hyperhidrosis and identifying its underlying causes.
+A consultation with Dr. Patel is essential for diagnosing hyperhidrosis and identifying its underlying causes.
 Dr. Patel is highly knowledgeable regarding the nuances that can trigger or exacerbate hyperhidrosis.
-He is committed to finding effective solutions that will provide sustainable relief and are as cost-effective as possible.
+He is committed to finding effective, cost-effective solutions that will provide sustainable relief.

 During your consultation, Dr. Patel will review your medication and health history, and you will discuss the characteristics of your experience with excessive sweating.
-Patients are encouraged to take note of environmental conditions, diet, and activity or stress at the onset of sweating and to bring this information to the consultation.
+Patients are encouraged to note environmental conditions, diet, and activity or stress at the onset of sweating and bring this information to the consultation.

 How Is Hyperhidrosis Treated?